casingleton1/Christopher-Singleton-TKH-Pre-work-2021/README.md

 My interests include gaming, music, cooking and performance arts.

-While I don't care for social media, I can be found on Linked in:  URL.from_text(u'https://www.linkedin.com/in/christopher-singleton-83a87058/')
+While I don't care for social media, I can be found on Linked in:  <a href="https://www.linkedin.com/in/christopher-singleton-83a87058/">

 ![](IMG_6913%20copy.jpg)